helderfernandes1279/honeymap/README.md

-This is an adapted version of HoneyMap to IntelMQ, Information about the original project is bellow
+This is an adapted version of HoneyMap to IntelMQ, Information about the original project is bellow.

+This map can be used with intelmq output bot honeymap(intelmq/bots/IntelMQAgent/honeymap.py)

+Honeymap will listen in two ports, port TCP 3000 will be used to access the honeymap with a web-browser

+Port TCP 3333 will be used to receive the events from intelmq honeymap output bot.

 The original repository can be found at https://github.com/fw42/honeymap